There are many different ways of controlling pain if you have advanced gallbladder cancer.

 Cancer treatments such as chemotherapy and radiotherapy can help to control pain.
 They can shrink a tumour that is pressing on a nerve or another organ and causing pain.
 You might be able to cut down on your painkillers after having treatment.

-The coeliac plexus is a complicated network of nerves at the back of the tummy (abdomen).
-Gallbladder cancer can put pressure on the coeliac plexus and cause ongoing pain.
+The coeliac plexus is a complicated web of nerves at the back of the tummy (abdomen).
+A coeliac plexus block stops signals that can cause you to feel pain in your upper abdomen.

-There aren’t usually many side effects after nerve blocks.
-You may get low blood pressure or feel light headed if you stand up too quickly.
-This problem usually gets better over a few days.
+There are not usually many side effects to nerve blocks.
+You might get low blood pressure for days or weeks afterwards.
+This can make you light headed if you stand up too quickly.
+This problem usually rights itself in time.
+After a coeliac nerve block, you may have diarrhoea for a few days afterwards.

 Other ways of controlling pain